zhongzheng-he/uqEPT/README.md

 - anatomical median filtering; and
 - anatomical minimum-uncertainty weighted-mean filtering.

-> **Research software:** this repository is under active development.
-The API
+> **Research software:** this repository is under active development....
-> and default parameters may change.
-Please validate parameters and outputs for
-> your acquisition and application before quantitative interpretation.

 ## Model scope

 Both the Laplacian and surface-integral formulations rely on the LHA: electrical properties are assumed to be approximately constant over the effective local reconstruction support.
-Surface integration changes how the Helmholtz-based estimator is evaluated; it does **not** remove the LHA.
 Anatomical guidance helps restrict the support to similar tissue regions, but does not guarantee that the assumption holds at tissue boundaries or within heterogeneous regions.

 ## Reference